celo-org/celo-monorepo/packages/docs/getting-started/running-a-full-node.md

 ## **Create an account and get its address**

 In this step, you'll create an account on the network.
-If you've already done this and have an account address, you can skip this and move on to step 3.
+If you've already done this and have an account address, you can skip this and move on to configuring the node.

 Run the command to create a new account: